tiwater/vibex/CONTRIBUTING.md

-# Contributing to Vibex
+# Contributing to VibeX

-Thank you for your interest in contributing to Vibex!
+Thank you for your interest in contributing to VibeX!
 We welcome contributions from the community and are grateful for any help you can provide.

 ## Table of Contents